davegoblue/BasicStatChecks/CourseNotes_v004.md

 06. Factorial transforms for Fisher Exact
 07. Vector factorial and correlations
 08. Impact of Pairs on Correlation
-09. Post-hoc (ANOVA) group mean comparisons
+09. Post-hoc (ANOVA) 3-group mean comparisons
+10. Post-hoc (ANOVA) 7-group mean comparisons

 ####_7.01 Random data for target mean/SD_
 First, the ability to leverage the meaning of standard deviation and mean to simulate random data that hits a target mean and standard deviation for a pre-supplied N.